šŸ†

 Department of Computer Science and Design, Engineering Dr. Vithalrao Vikhe Patil College of Engineering, Ahilyanagar, India – 414111

-Abstract-Diabetic Retinopathy (DR) is a serious eye disease caused by diabetes and is one of the main reasons for vision loss across the world.
+AbstractDiabetic Retinopathy (DR) is a serious eye disease caused by diabetes and is one of the main reasons for vision loss across the world.
 If it is not detected early, it can lead to permanent blindness.
-Most current screening methods depend on manual examination by eye specialists, which is slow, costly, and difficult to access in rural areas.
+Most current screening methods depend on manual examination by eye specialists, which is slow, costly, and difcult to access in rural areas.
 To overcome these limitations, this paper presents an automated system based on Deep Learning (DL) and Machine Learning (ML) for detecting and classifying DR from retinal fundus images.
 The system uses a Convolutional Neural Network (CNN) to identify different stages of DR such as mild, moderate, and severe with high accuracy.
 Along with diagnosis, the platform offers patient-friendly features including separate logins for doctors and patients, secure storage of medical history, and an AI chatbot for instant support and guidance.
 A simple and user-friendly interface makes the system easy to use.
 The results show reliable performance, proving that the system can provide fast, accurate, and accessible DR screening.

-1. INTRODUCTION
+1. Introduction

-Diabetic Retinopathy (DR) is one of the leading microvas-cular complications of diabetes and remains a major cause of preventable blindness worldwide.
+Diabetic Retinopathy (DR) is one of the leading microvas- cular complications of diabetes and remains a major cause of preventable blindness worldwide.
 It occurs when persistently high glucose levels damage the retinal blood vessels, leading to leakage, formation of abnormal vessels, and progressive deterioration of vision [1][3].
 Since DR develops gradually and often remains asymptomatic in the early stages, many patients fail to recognize its severity until substantial vision loss begins.
-With the rapid rise in global diabetes cases, the burden of DR is also increasing, creating an urgent need for efficient screening and monitoring systems [2], [7], [10].
+With the rapid rise in global diabetes cases, the burden of DR is also increasing, creating an urgent need for efcient screening and monitoring systems [2], [7], [10].
 Re- search suggests that a large proportion of diabetic individuals are likely to show signs of DR during their lifetime, reinforcing the importance of early detection and timely intervention [1], [2], [10].

 Conventional screening for DR traditionally relies on oph- thalmologists manually evaluating retinal fundus images to identify lesions such as microaneurysms, hemorrhages, and lipid exudates [2], [4], [7].
-Although expert examination is effective, it is often time-consuming, labor-intensive, and requires skilled specialists who may not be readily available in many regions, especially rural or low- resource areas [2], [4].
+Although expert examination is effective, it is often time-consuming, labor-intensive, and requires skilled specialists who may not be readily available in many regions, especially rural or low-resource areas [2], [4].
 Additionally, manual grading can lead to variations between specialists due to subjective interpretation, which may affect diagnostic consistency [3], [10].
 These challenges highlight the need for automated, accurate, and scalable DR detection

 solutions that can support large populations and reduce the workload on healthcare providers [1], [2], [5].

-[10].
+Recent advances in Machine Learning and Deep Learning have signicantly transformed medical image analysis.
+Con- volutional Neural Networks have become a preferred model for DR detection due to their strong ability to automatically extract and learn important patterns from retinal images [1], [3], [5], [11].
+Multiple studies have demonstrated that DL algo- rithms can identify DR lesions with high accuracy, surpassing many classical image-processing technique [1], [2], [5], [6], [10].
 Hybrid architectures that combine different DL models further enhance performance by improving lesion detection and minimizing false-positive or false-negative predictions [1], [6], [8].
-Techniques such as segmentation networks, attention-based models, and multi- label classification have also been successfully applied to improve lesion localization and stage classification [1], [6], [10].
-Despite significant progress in DR detection research, many existing systems have limitations when applied in real-world healthcare environments.
-Several models focus exclusively on classification accuracy but do not provide essential practical features such as patient profiles, multi- user access, result history tracking, or communication support between doctors and patients [3], [7], [16].
+Techniques such as segmentation networks, attention- based models, and multi-label classication have also been successfully applied to improve lesion localization and stage classication [1], [6], [10].
+Despite signicant progress in DR detection research, many existing systems have limitations when applied in real-world healthcare environments.
+Several models focus exclusively on classication accuracy but do not provide essential practical features such as patient proles, multi-user access, result history tracking, or communication support between doctors and patients [3], [7], [16].

 This application paper describes the Proposed Methodol ogy in section II.
 Section III provides System Architecture and Mathematical Apporoach.
 Section IV covers Result and Performance Analysis.
 Section V provides Conclusion And Future Work.

-1. Data Acq sition
+1. Data Acquisition

-Fig. 2: Classification Of Dataset
+Fig. 2: Classication Of Dataset

-2. Data P processing
+2. Data Preprocessing

 The raw fundus images go through the following prepro- cessing steps to improve quality and get the data ready for processing.